White-nose syndrome: Decontamination

 The fungus Pseudogymnoascus destructans, or a closely related species of fungus, has been found in soil samples from infected caves and suggests that it can be transported from cave to cave by soil, such as that carried by human clothing.
 Precautionary decontamination methods are being encouraged to inhibit the possible spread of spores by humans.
 The WNS Decontamination Team, a sub-group of the Disease Management Working Group, published a national decontamination protocol on March 15, 2012.
 They revised the protocol on June 25, 2012.
-In May 2015, based upon laboratory tests, a recommendation was issued to increase the temperature of the hot water treatment for submersible gear to 60 C for 20 minutes (up from 50 C).
-All other guidance in the existing protocol should be followed.
+In March 2024, the White-Nose Syndrome Disease Management Working Group issued a revised National White-Nose Syndrome Decontamination Protocol to reduce human-assisted spread of the fungus.
+The protocol identifies dedicating equipment to a single site, and hot-water submersion, as its preferred approaches, and advises against moving gear from a positive site to one where the fungus is absent or its status is unknown.
+Approved treatments include submerging suitable gear in hot water of at least 55 °C (131 °F) for five continuous minutes, as well as surface treatment with chemical disinfectants such as 50–70% isopropanol, bleach solutions, or hydrogen peroxide products.

 As of 2008, cave management and preservation organizations had begun requesting that cave visitors limit their activities and disinfect clothing and equipment that has been used in possibly infected caves.
 The current protocol goes further, and indicates that in many cases it is inappropriate to reuse even disinfected gear, and that new gear should be used.

 In some cases, access to caves is being closed entirely.
 According to New York State Department of Environmental Conservation Commissioner Basil Seggos, "Research ... demonstrates that white-nose syndrome makes bats highly susceptible to disturbances.
 Even a single, seemingly quiet visit can kill bats that would otherwise survive the winter.
 If you see hibernating bats, assume you are doing harm and leave immediately."
 When hibernating bats are disturbed, it raises their body temperatures, depleting fat reserves.